 Although this next year of preparing for this voyage may have difficult times, slow growth periods and anxious outbreaks, I know I have the support that I need to overcome all of that and I want to thank you.
 Whether that support is financially, emotionally, spiritually or simply by following along the journey through my blog posts and social media, every single person who reads one word, donates one dollar or prays one prayer, makes such an immense difference in this journey.

-So stay tuned for updates, for future fundraising events and for big announcements as we take on this opportunity of a lifetime together –
+So stay tuned for updates and for big announcements as we take on this opportunity of a lifetime together –